go-gitea/gitea/docs/content/doc/features/webhooks.en-us.md

 Gitea supports web hooks for repository events, this can be found in the settings page(`/:username/:reponame/settings/hooks`).
 All event pushes are POST requests.
 The two methods currently supported are Gitea and Slack.
+A simple example webhook receiver can be found [here](https://github.com/mrexodia/go-gitea-webhook).

 ### Event information